moDal7/webapp-polito-ironair/README.md

 # Client side

 ## React Client Application Routes

-- Route `/`: page content and purpose
+- Route `/`: Home page, with all the plane cards and basic plane info.
-- Route `/something/:param`: page content and purpose, param specification
+- Route `/planes/:planeId`: Specific plane page, with 2D seat visualization and possibility to add or delete a reservation.
-- ...
+- Route `/login`: Login page, where the user can input credentials to get identified and authorized.

 ## Main React Components